 - Drying: Then, the carrier material is shredded and dried.

-- Milling: After that, the peat is then passed through heavy mills.
-Carrier material with a particle size of 10-40 µm is collected for seed coating.
-Peat is generally used as a soil inoculant, which having a preferable particle size (0.5-1.5 mm).
+- Milling: After that, pass the peat through heavy mills.
+Peat is generally used as a soil inoculant, with a preferable particle size (0.5-1.5 mm).

-- Neutralization: Then the carriers are neutralized via the addition of precipitated CaCO3 that maintains the pH between 6.5 to 7.0.
+- Neutralization: Then, neutralize the carriers by treating them with precipitated CaCO3, which maintains the pH between 6.5 and 7.0.

-- Sterilization: At last, the carriers are sterilized so that it can be used as inoculants.
+- Sterilization: At last, sterilize the carriers so that they can be used as inoculants.

 Quality Standards for Inoculants

 Finally, pack the bio-inoculant in polyethene bags of low density (50-75 µ).
-Each packet should be labelled with the product information like name of the product, type of carrier, batch number, DOM, DOE, net quantity and storage instructions etc. Each packet should be ISI (BIS) certified.
+Label each packet with the product information like name of the product, type of carrier, batch number, DOM, DOE, net quantity and storage instructions etc. Each packet should be ISI (BIS) certified.

 Inoculation into the Field

-Seed inoculation and soil inoculation are the two standard inoculation methods that are being used.
-The soil inoculation involves direct inoculation of the bio-inoculant into the sowing furrow along with the seeds.
+Seed inoculation and soil inoculation are the two standard inoculation methods that are prevalently used.
+The soil inoculation involves direct mixing of the bio-inoculant into the sowing furrow along with the seeds.
 Seed inoculation is a more popular technique that involves seed pelleting or coating with an inoculant.